scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 gigabytes of heap for both sbt and bloop (the shell, not the nailgun integration).
 When benchmarking sbt, we have made sure that dependency resolution and formatting are not measured.

+To put those numbers into context, the speedup observed in `apache/spark` is equal to the compilation speedup that Jason Zaugg introduced in the 2.12.x series.
+That means that when Spark developers migrate to 2.12 and use `bloop`, they will experience a compilation speedup close to 80% (40% from upgrading to Scala 2.12.x, 40% from using `bloop`).

 There are two important observations to make from these numbers: